The Best Shrimp Dip (+Video)

+Chop up the shrimp into chunks.
 Stir chopped shrimp into the cream cheese mixture.

+Garnish with sliced green onions.
 Keep chilled.
-Serve with Ruffles potato chips (or your favorite cracker).
+Serve with Ruffles potato chips (or your favorite cracker.)

-Retro Shrimp Dip
+The Best Shrimp Dip (+Video)

 - 1/3 cup mayonnaise

-- 1/2 tsp lemon juice
+- 1/2 teaspoon lemon juice

-- 3 tbsp. chili sauce
+- 3 Tablespoons chili sauce

-- 1/4 tsp Worcestershire sauce
+- 1/4 teaspoon Worcestershire sauce

-- 1 tbsp dried minced onion
+- 1 Tablespoon dried minced onion

-- 1 4 oz can tiny shrimp
+- 4 ounce can tiny shrimp

-- sliced green onions for topping (optional)
+- sliced green onions, for topping (optional)

 - In a medium bowl beat together the cream cheese and mayonnaise until smooth.